To all Active Duty, Guard, Reserve, Retirees, Surviving Spouses, Ex-Officers – All Services

 Who is eligible for the scholarship? —

-• Children, grandchildren and great grandchildren – natural and adopted, of current dues-paying members, Regular and Auxiliary – who have belonged to our Chapter for at least two (2) years.
+• Children, grandchildren and great grandchildren – natural and adopted, of current dues-paying members, Regular and Surviving Spouse – who have belonged to our Chapter for at least two (2) years.

 • US Citizen

 • Enrolled in senior (graduating) year of high school

 What are the considerations for selection?

 • GPA/SAT/ACT Scores

 • Community service